ViStoryBench: Comprehensive Benchmark Suite for Story Visualization: ViStoryBench

 \subsection{Evaluation Metrics}

-\paragraph{Overview.} We present a comprehensive suite of evaluation metrics to gauge story visualization model performance across various dimensions.
-We showcase some typical issues in story visualization results in Figure \ref{fig:fail} to facilitate an intuitive understanding of the evaluation metric development.
-Automated evaluation metrics include the following aspects:
+\paragraph{Overview.} We present a comprehensive suite of metrics to assess story visualization models across multiple key dimensions.
+To provide intuitive motivation for our evaluation metrics, Figure~\ref{fig:fail} illustrates typical failure cases in story visualization.
+The metrics cover the following aspects: